izutsumi/nordDiscord/README.md

 # nordDiscord
 <p>This is an unofficial conversion of mwittrien's <a href="https://github.com/mwittrien/BetterDiscordAddons/tree/master/Themes/DiscordRecolor">DiscordRecolor</a> theme for BetterDiscord into the palette of <a href="https://www.nordtheme.com/">NordTheme</a> by <a href="https://github.com/arcticicestudio">arcticicestudio</a>.
 I have also added my own color alterations that DiscordRecolor doesn't add.</p>

-<p>Unfortunately, there's some UI elements I wasn't able to figure out how to change just yet (for example, status colors and the red disable buttons).
-Eventually I plan to add them to this theme.</p>

 <h3>How-to use</h3>
 <ol>
   <li>Install <b>BandagedBD</b> from <a href="https://github.com/rauenzi/BetterDiscordApp">here</a>.</li>